Are you looking for a new, exciting and varied career, where no two days are the same? If so, then the role of a police officer could be for you!

-We are looking for enthusiastic and dedicated people who will be committed to our vision; to be the best at understanding and responding to the needs of the community; to protecting the most vulnerable, catching criminals and , keeping the public safe, whilst also abiding by the policing Code of Ethics.
+We’re looking for enthusiastic and dedicated people who’ll be committed to our vision, people who will be the best at understanding and responding to the needs of the community, protecting the most vulnerable, catching criminals and keeping the public safe while abiding by the policing Code of Ethics.

-The Police Constable Degree Apprenticeship (PCDA) is a 3-year professional degree apprenticeship.
+The Police Constable Degree Apprenticeship (PCDA) is a three-year professional degree apprenticeship.
 Upon completion, successful candidates will achieve a Degree in Professional Policing Practice.

-To apply for the PCDA entrants must have achieved a Level 3 qualification (A level or equivalent) or have successfully completed the online competency based assessment.
-The force covers all fees relating to this entry route.
+To apply for the PCDA entrants must have achieved a Level 3 qualification (2x A level or equivalent) or successfully completed the online competency based assessment.
+The force covers all academic qualification fees relating to this entry route.

 The Pre-join Degree in Professional Policing Practice is for those who choose to complete the degree at a Higher Education Institution of their choosing, at their own cost.
-Candidates recruited via this route will also undertake academic and practice based training to develop specific skills, assessed against national assessment criteria and operational competence.
+Candidates recruited via this route will also undertake academic and practice-based training to develop specific skills, and will be assessed against national criteria and operational competencies.

 To apply for the role of police constable, you will need to:

-- Applicants should be British Citizens, or passport holders from a full EU Member State.
-You can also apply if you're a Commonwealth citizen or foreign national who is resident in the UK with indefinite leave to remain.
+- Applicants should be British citizens, or a citizen of a country that is a member of the European Economic Area, Commonwealth citizen or foreign national who is resident in the UK and free from restrictions.

-- Have achieved a standard of education equivalent to Level 3 for the Police Constable Degree Apprenticeship (or be able to evidence via assessment that you are capable of achieving this), or a Degree, for the Degree Holder Entry Scheme.
+- Have achieved a standard of education equivalent to Level 3 for the Police Constable Degree Apprenticeship (or be able to evidence this via an assessment) or a Degree, for the Degree Holder Entry Scheme.

 - If you have a criminal record, this doesn't mean you're automatically ineligible; it depends on the nature of your conviction.
-Please declare any caution or conviction on your application form, failure to do so will result in failing vetting due to integrity issues.
+Please declare any caution or conviction on your application form.
+Failure to do so will result in failing the vetting process due to integrity issues.

 - You must not be registered bankrupt with outstanding debts, have outstanding County Court Judgements against you, or be subject to a current Individual Voluntary Agreement (IVA).